Custom Mouthguards

 These are made by taking impressions of your teeth and gums, and having the mouthguard made to your exact mouth.
 This means every tooth will sit close against the mouth guard, leaving no room for it to move.

 Sports mouthguards are most often used for contact sports, such as rugby or hockey.
-Players can (and do) receive knocks to the face that can easily damage teeth, which is why custom mouth guards are an essential piece of safety gear.
+Players can (and do) receive knocks to the face that can easily damage teeth, which is why custom mouthguards are an essential piece of safety gear.

 Mouthguards are also sometimes used for other applications, such as for those who grind their teeth in their sleep (bruxism).
 This common issue can wear away teeth over time, so a mouthguard will help to prevent that damage.

-The benefits of a custom-fitted mouthguard
+The advantages of a custom-fitted mouthguard

 Custom mouthguards are extremely useful for keeping your teeth and gums in good condition, even when playing contact sports.

-Custom-made mouthguards are the gold standard in minimising and avoiding damage from sports-related injuries, as their tight fit ensures teeth have a good layer of protection and that they can’t move during an impact.
+• Minimises and avoids damage: Custom-made mouthguards are the gold standard in minimising and avoiding damage from sports-related injuries, as their tight fit ensures teeth have a good layer of protection and that they can’t move during an impact.

-When a mouthguard is made specifically for your mouth, it is more comfortable to wear, and makes it easier to breathe than a non-custom mouthguard.
+• Comfortable wear: When a mouthguard is made specifically for your mouth, it is more comfortable to wear, and makes it easier to breathe than a non-custom mouthguard.

-From chipped and broken teeth to knocked out teeth that require emergency dental treatment, a custom mouthguard can help to avoid the pain and trauma as well as the cost of getting these issues fixed.
+• Avoids costly, painful repairs: From chipped and broken teeth to knocked out teeth that require emergency dental treatment, a custom mouthguard can help to avoid the pain and trauma as well as the cost of getting these issues fixed.

 What to expect from your custom mouthguard appointment